-

 Overnight guests in the area can experience both charming traits with a stay at Yashio.

-Run by two local chefs, Yashio is a guesthouse exclusive to one group per night with close proximity to a secluded beach right across the street.
+Run by 2 local chefs, Yashio is a guesthouse exclusive to 1 group per night with close proximity to a secluded beach right across the street.

 A kitchen fully stocked with utensils and appliances perfectly suits a DIY lunch, but dinner at Yashio’s nearby restaurant is definitely recommended for getting a taste of the local seafood scene.